Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Blue/10 - Eternal Blue.md

 Exploit DB reveals that it can be used for local privilege escalation: [https://www.exploit-db.com/exploits/47176](https://www.exploit-db.com/exploits/47176).
 So I perhaps needed to find another way to gain a foothold on the box first.

-I took another look at Google, and there was a separate writeup from rapid7 that suggested remote code execution over SMB:
+I took another look at Google, and there was a separate writeup from Rapid7 that suggested remote code execution over SMB:

 [https://www.rapid7.com/db/modules/exploit/windows/smb/ms17_010_eternalblue/](https://www.rapid7.com/db/modules/exploit/windows/smb/ms17_010_eternalblue/)

 This looked much more useful.
-It was available on `msfconsole`, but I decided to use the version from exploitdb instead as metasploit is prohibited in OSCP.
+It was available on `msfconsole`, but I decided to use the version from ExploitDB instead as metasploit is prohibited in OSCP.

 ## Editing the 42031 Exploit

-I spent a while on this box editing the `windows/remote/42031.py` exploit on exploitdb to work with `python2` on my machine.
+I spent a while on this box editing the `windows/remote/42031.py` exploit on ExploitDB to work with `python2` on my machine.
 The exploit didn't end up working in the end, but the steps involved highlighted an important skill.
 If you want to skip to the [[#Working Exploit - 42315|working exploit]] you can.

 Running `42301.py` with `python3` causes an issue with the `pack()` function: